 SPECIAL GUEST PANELISTS

-Emiliana Guereca, Executive Director, Women’s March Los Angeles Foundation
+Emiliana Guereca, Founder / Executive Director, Women’s March Los Angeles Foundation

-duVergne Gaines, Director of the Feminist Majority Foundation's National Clinic Access Project
+duVergne Gaines, Director, Feminist Majority Foundation’s Feminist Campus Program and National Clinic Access Project

 7:00pm Opening Remarks

 7:10pm Birthright: A War Story

 Validated parking will be available in the adjacent 5-story structure.
 A light reception will be provided prior to the screening.

 RSVPs are available on a first-come first-served basis.
 We strive to correctly estimate attendance and we endeavor to accommodate everyone who is interested in attending.
 Please note that, even with RSVP, seating is not guaranteed.
 If the venue reaches capacity, we may be unable to admit guests once it is full.
 Thank you for your understanding.

 The mission of the Human Rights Speakers Series is to bring together diverse communities to learn about and discuss global, national and local human rights issues in a supportive environment.

 For information on other programs coordinated by the City of West Hollywood’s Arts Division, please visit: weho.org/arts.